Learn to use DateTimeFormatter

 and LocalTime

-1. Creating DateTimeFormatter
+1. Formatting Patterns with DateTimeFormatter

-- Using predefined constants, such as
+- Using prebuilt instances of DateTimeFormatter, such as

-- Using localized styles with
+- Using one of the following prebuilt localized styles with

 FormatStyle

-DateTimeFormatter customFormatter = DateTimeFormatter.ofLocalizedDateTime(FormatStyle.LONG);
+DateTimeFormatter customFormatter = DateTimeFormatter.ofLocalizedDateTime( FormatStyle.LONG );

 DateTimeFormatter customFormatter = DateTimeFormatter.ofPattern("MM/dd/yyyy 'at' hh:mma z");